haesleinhuepf/napari-assistant/README.md

 You find a fully functional example [here](https://github.com/haesleinhuepf/napari-npe2-test).

-Last but not least, to make your napari-plugin listed in the napari-hub when searching for "napari-assistant", make sure you mention it in your `readme`.
+Last but not least, to make your napari-plugin is listed in the napari-hub when searching for "napari-assistant", make sure you mention it in your `readme`.

 ## Feedback welcome!